Mikehey265/Yori/README.md

 # Yori

-The result of three weeks work of twelve very talented people on one project.
+The culmination of a three-week collaborative effort involving a team of twelve exceptionally skilled individuals working on the same project.
 Meet Yori - the student who overslept and is trying to make it on time for class.

 ## Table of contents
 * [General info](#general-info)